 Start back at the beginning of your day.
 When were you blessed?
+Surprisingly, there can be many blessings during crisis.
 Sometimes these blessings are big and unforgettable.
 But also look for blessings in the ordinary and even in difficult moments.
 Keep searching until you find at least three things you are thankful for from the day.
 Then, thank God.
 This simple act of thanksgiving can positively change your heart and mind as you get set for rest.